TechTarget.com/searchitoperations

 2. Datadog

-The Datadog observability platform offers full visibility into each layer of a distributed environment, with built-in support for more than 800 third-party integrations.
+The Datadog observability platform provides full visibility into every layer of a distributed environment, with built-in support for over 900 third-party integrations.
 The platform provides a single pane of glass for troubleshooting distributed systems, optimizing application performance and supporting cross-team collaboration.
 Datadog pairs automatic scaling and deployment with intuitive tools that incorporate machine learning for more reliable insights into applications and infrastructure.

 3. Dynatrace

 Dynatrace provides an integrated platform for monitoring infrastructure and applications, including networks, mobile apps and server-side services.
-The platform can also analyze the performance of user interactions with applications and includes an AI-driven causation engine that supports root cause analysis.
-Dynatrace supports more than 600 third-party technologies and is built on open standards that enable organizations to extend the platform by using the Dynatrace API, SDK or plugins.
+More recently, Dynatrace has introduced observability features for monitoring generative AI applications, including LLMs and agents.
+The platform can also analyze the performance of user interactions with applications and includes an AI-driven engine called Davis AI, which supports root cause analysis.
+Dynatrace supports over 750 third-party technologies and is built on open standards that enable organizations to extend the platform by using the Dynatrace API, SDK or plugins.

 4. Grafana